 The active involvement of the Departments of Philosophy and Art, the special arrangements by the Office of Housing and Residential Education, and the commitment of McGill residents to their community have all contributed to a long history of diverse social and educational activities.

-The McGill Residents Association was created to inspire community, open discussion, free thought, and creativity within the McGill Project community and on Vanderbilt University’s campus through a rich living learning environment and various special programs.
-Association members consider themselves part of an ongoing tradition that encompasses a number of innovative and diverse programs and activities.
-With over 95 residents, the Project is a place where students are pushed to express themselves culturally, socially, politically, and intellectually.
+The McGill Project was created to inspire community, open discussion, free thought, and creativity on Vanderbilt University’s campus through a rich living learning environment and various special programs in McGill Hall.
+Project members are part of an ongoing tradition where participants are pushed to express themselves culturally, socially, politically, and intellectually.

 McGill Executive Council

-The McGill Project Executive Council is the governing body of the Project and consists of 13 elected residents, the Project Coordinator, the Faculty-in-Residence, the Resident Advisors, and the Alumni Lawn Area Coordinator.
+The McGill Project Executive Council is the governing body of the Project and consists of 13 elected Project Members.
+The Council is advised by the Program Coordinator and Alumni Lawn Area Coordinator and supported by the RA staff in the Hall.
 The council meets weekly to plan and coordinate programs and events such as theme parties, midnight breakfasts, and McGill Coffeehouses.
-Past party themes include Pirates vs. Ninjas, Superheroes vs. Villains, Decades, and the pinnacle event of the year – Big Band Ball.
-Residents elect members of the Executive Council in August to serve a one-year term that coincides with the academic year.
+For more information about the student leadership and programs, visit the AnchorLink page at https://anchorlink.vanderbilt.edu/organization/mcgillprojectcouncil.

 The Executive Council is also charged with enforcing the McGill Constitution, which can be found here: